KyleJPen/Supplier-Revenue-Pareto-Analysis/README.md

 * Several high-revenue SKUs are at risk of stockouts under current reorder policies.
 * Recommendations are summarized in the [Executive Findings](./reports/executive_findings.docx).

+The dashboard folder contains both the DAX measures and SQL scripts used to generate the insights.
+Visual outputs are captured in the dashboard screenshot and tables created during the initial exploration.
 ---

 ## Project Organization

-All code, data, and outputs are organized for clarity:
+All key files are organized clearly for easy review:

 ```
 project-name/
-├── data/          # raw and processed datasets
+├── README.md
+├── dashboard/
+│   ├── dax_measures/          # DAX calculations used in the dashboard
-├── scripts/       # data cleaning and analysis scripts
+│   └── sql_scripts/           # SQL queries used for data preparation and analysis
-├── visuals/       # charts and graphs
+├── dashboard_screenshot.png   # screenshot of final dashboard
-└── reports/       # executive summary
+└── executive_summary.docx     # summary of findings and recommendations
 ```

 *Scripts can be run sequentially: `data_cleaning.py` → `analysis.py` → `reorder_point_calc.py` (Python 3.x, dependencies in `requirements.txt`).*